MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification: Results and Discussion

-Table~\ref{tab:classification} presents classification results averaged over 20 independent train-validation-test splits.
-Our proposed MOTGNN model consistently outperforms all baselines (XGBoost, RF, DFN, and GCN) across all metrics (Accuracy, ROC-AUC, and F1-score) on all three datasets (COADREAD, LGG, and STAD).
-In COADREAD, MOTGNN achieves an accuracy of 93.9\%, outperforming XGBoost (91.0\%), RF (80.1\%), DFN (87.3\%), and GCN (87.1\%).
-The performance gap is even more evident in F1-score: MOTGNN attains 87.2\%, marking a 9.3\% absolute improvement over XGBoost (77.9\%) and a substantial 53.8\% advantage over RF (33.4\%).
-Given COADREAD’s imbalanced class distribution (254:78), this improvement highlights MOTGNN’s robustness in handling skewed datasets, where traditional models like RF show substantially reduced performance.
-The ROC-AUC results further validate MOTGNN's stability, with scores exceeding 96.9\% for COADREAD and maintaining at least 3\% improvements over the best baseline across all datasets.
-While XGBoost performs competitively in COADREAD (96.4\%), its inconsistency becomes apparent when examining results across datasets, dropping to 71.8\% for LGG and 63.5\% for STAD.
-DFN shows stronger baseline performance, particularly in STAD (69.1\% ROC-AUC), but still falls short of MOTGNN’s 71.2\%.
-GCN exhibits moderate performance across datasets and outperforms DFN slightly in LGG and STAD, which suggests some benefit from modeling feature relationships through a graph structure.
-However, GCN constructs only one graph over concatenated multi-omics features, which may weaken omics-specific signals and introduce noise from irrelevant cross-omics interactions.
-In contrast, MOTGNN's modality-specific graph-based architecture provides additional performance gains, particularly under class imbalance, highlighting its suitability for complex biomedical classification tasks.
+\textbf{Classification Performance}.
+Table~\ref{tab:classification} presents the classification results averaged over 20 independent train-validation-test splits.
+Overall, MOTGNN consistently outperforms all baseline models (XGBoost, RF, DFN, and GCN) across all evaluation metrics (accuracy, ROC-AUC, and F1-score) on all datasets (COADREAD, LGG, and STAD).
+In COADREAD, MOTGNN achieves an accuracy of 93.9\%, surpassing XGBoost (91.0\%), RF (80.1\%), DFN (87.3\%), and GCN (87.1\%).
+The improvement is even more pronounced in F1-score, where MOTGNN attains 87.2\%, marking a 9.3\% absolute improvement over XGBoost (77.9\%) and a substantial 53.8\% advantage over RF (33.4\%).
+Given COADREAD’s imbalanced class distribution (254:78), these gains highlight MOTGNN’s robustness under skewed data conditions, where traditional ensemble models degrade substantially.
+The two ablation variants, $\mathrm{MOTGNN}_{\text{gcn}}$ and $\mathrm{MOTGNN}_{\text{rf}}$, both outperform their respective base counterparts (GCN and RF), confirming the benefits of the modality-specific multi-graph design.
+However, the full MOTGNN remains superior, demonstrating that combining XGBoost-based graph construction with the GEDFN module provides complementary advantages for capturing nonlinear and omics-specific dependencies.

+Across all datasets, MOTGNN maintains the highest ROC-AUC values ($\geq$ 96.9\% for COADREAD and $\geq$ 3\% higher than the best baseline in LGG and STAD).
+While XGBoost performs well in COADREAD (96.4\%), its performance declines on LGG (71.8\%) and STAD (63.5\%), indicating limited generalizability.
+DFN exhibits competitive baseline performance, particularly in STAD (69.1\% ROC-AUC), but lacks the ability to capture inter-feature relationships effectively.
+GCN achieves moderate gains by leveraging graph structure, but it constructs a single concatenated graph across omics, which may weaken omics-specific signals and introduce noise from irrelevant cross-omics interactions.
+By contrast, MOTGNN learns individual omics-specific graphs and integrates them through interpretable GNN modules, achieving consistent and robust performance across all datasets.
+These results confirm its effectiveness for complex multi-omics classification tasks.